-Celebrate Human Rights
+National Human Rights Day

-Every year South Africa celebrates Human Rights Day on 21 March to recognise the formation of the constitution in 1994 and the Bill of Rights in particular.
-The South African Human Rights Commission (SAHRC) aims to "promote respect for human rights, promote the protection, development and attainment of human rights, and to monitor and assess the observance of human rights in South Africa."
+South Africa's National Human Rights Day is celebrated on the 21st of March.
+The day is dedicated to celebrating our unique constitution, and the Bill of Rights in particular.
+The South African Human Rights Commission (SAHRC) aims to "promote respect for human rights, promote the protection, development and attainment of human rights, and to monitor and assess the observance of human rights in SA".